DYAI — Dyadic International, Inc.

 1. Key Financial Results and Metrics

-- Total Revenue: $3.09 million for FY 2025, down from $3.5 million in 2024, primarily due to lower R&D collaboration activity and reduced license and milestone revenue.
+- Total Revenue: $3.09 million for FY 2025, down from $3.5 million in 2024, primarily due to reduced R&D collaboration activity and lower license/milestone revenue.

 - Grant Revenue: Increased by $1.86 million, largely from the Gates Foundation and CEPI.

-- Cash Position: Approximately $8.6 million at year-end, with net cash used in operating activities around $5.7 million.
+- Cash Position: Approximately $8.6 million in cash and equivalents at year-end, with net cash used in operating activities around $5.7 million.

 2. Strategic Updates and Business Highlights

-- Transitioning from a development-stage to a commercial, product-driven biotechnology business.
+- Transitioning from a development-stage company to a commercial, product-driven biotechnology business.

-- Rebranding to Dyadic Applied Biosolutions and aligning the organization around commercialization.
+- Rebranding to Dyadic Applied Biosolutions and strengthening technological capabilities through CRISPR licensing.

 3. Forward Guidance and Outlook

-- Anticipates growth in product revenues across life sciences and food and nutrition markets in 2026, driven by new product launches.
+- Anticipate growth in product revenues across life sciences and food/nutrition markets, driven by new product launches.

 4. Bad News, Challenges, or Points of Concern